Cronheim

 Cronheim is a village in the municipality of Gunzenhausen in the Weißenburg-Gunzenhausen district which forms part of the Bavarian Government district (in German: Regierungbezirk) of Mittelfranken.
 The hamlet of Filchenhard forms part of Cronheim.

 Location

 Cronheim is situated in the Franconian Lake District (in German: Fränkisches Seenland), approximately seven kilometres west of Gunzenhausen.
 Bavarian state road 2218 lies north of the village.

 History

 Prehistoric and Protohistoric Time

 The area around Cronheim was already populated in prehistoric and protohistoric time, proven by a circular earthwork in the north and two grave mounds in the south part of the village.

 Hallstatt culture ca. 600BC to 100AC

 The human population occupying the region from around 600 BC to 100 AC belonged to the Celtic Hallstatt culture.
 By the 6th century BC, the Hallstatt culture had expanded to include wide territories, falling into two zones, east and west, between them covering much of western and central Europe down to the Alps, and extending into northern Italy.
-In the neighboring village Kleinlellenfeld, north west from Cronheim, remains of a Celtic settlement along with a Viereckschanze were found.
+In the neighboring village Kleinlellenfeld, north west of Cronheim, remains of a Celtic settlement along with a Viereckschanze were found.